Mickey Rooney: 1927–1936: Mickey McGuire

 His mother saw an advertisement for a child to play the role of "Mickey McGuire" in a series of short films.
 Rooney got the role and became "Mickey" for 78 of the films, running from 1927 to 1936, starting with Mickey's Circus (1927), his first starring role.
 (Note: The film was long believed lost, but in 2014 was reported found in the Netherlands.)
-(Note: The Mickey McGuire films were adapted from the Toonerville Trolley comic strip, which contained a character named Mickey McGuire.
+(Note: The Mickey McGuire films were adapted from the Toonerville Trolley comic strip by Fontaine Fox, which contained a character named Mickey McGuire.
 Joe Yule briefly became Mickey McGuire legally to "trump an attempted copyright lawsuit so the film producer Larry Darmour would not have to pay the comic-strip writers royalties".
 His mother also changed her surname to McGuire in an attempt to bolster the argument, but the film producers lost.
 The litigation settlement awarded damages to the owners of the cartoon character, compelling the 12-year-old actor to refrain from calling himself Mickey McGuire on- and off-screen.

 During an interruption in the series in 1932, Mrs. Yule made plans to take her son on a 10-week vaudeville tour as McGuire, and Fox sued successfully to stop him from using the name.
 Mrs. Yule suggested the stage name of Mickey Looney for her comedian son.
 He altered this to Rooney, which did not infringe upon the copyright of Warner Bros.' animation series called Looney Tunes.)
 During this period, he also briefly voiced Oswald the Lucky Rabbit for Walter Lantz Productions.
 He made other films in his adolescence, including several more of the McGuire films.
 At age 14, he played the role of Puck in the Warner Bros. all-star adaptation of A Midsummer Night's Dream in 1935.
 Critic David Thomson hailed his performance as "one of the cinema's most arresting pieces of magic".
 Rooney then moved to MGM, where he befriended Judy Garland, with whom he began making a series of musicals that propelled both of them to stardom.